 Dummy Ticket Cost & Risks: What You Need to Know

-How Much Does a Dummy Ticket Cost? — The Real Price, Risks, and Safe Options
+How Much Does a Dummy Ticket Cost in 2026?
+Real Prices, Risks & Safe Options from $15

 And let’s be clear right from the start: a genuine dummy ticket isn’t fake or shady.
 It’s a real reservation with a booking reference (PNR) that the embassy can check.
 Travelers around the world—students, business visitors, families, and digital nomads—use them every single day to meet visa requirements without wasting money on tickets they might not use.
 For more insights, check our blogs or visit our About Us page to learn how we help.

-Here, we’ll talk about how much a dummy ticket costs, the difference between free and paid options, the risks of going with a suspiciously cheap or fake document, and how to choose a safe provider.
+Here, we’ll talk about how much a dummy ticket cost is, the difference between free and paid options, the risks of going with a suspiciously cheap or fake document, and how to choose a safe provider.
 By the end, you’ll know exactly what to expect, what to avoid, and how to protect your visa application from unnecessary stress.
-Don’t forget to review our FAQ for quick answers.
+Don’t forget to review our FAQ for quick answers, with 2025 pricing trends included.

 How Much Will a Dummy Ticket Set You Back?

-When you start looking for dummy tickets, the first thing you’ll notice is how wide the price range can be.
+When you start looking for dummy tickets for visa, the first thing you’ll notice is how wide the price range can be.
 Some providers tempt you with prices that look too good to be true, while others charge a premium for extra services.
-Understanding where those differences come from will help you pick a safe option that actually meets your visa needs.
+Understanding where those differences come from will help you pick a safe option that actually meets your visa needs, especially with 2025's rising verification standards.

 Quick Snapshot: Typical Price Bands